Photo Gallery #2

 This is not a propeller for an airplane.
 This is what is called a "Club", has other names too.
 It's purpose is to act as a load on the engine, simulating the loading effects of a propeller.
 Usually these are designed to be much shorter than they would be on an airplane.

-Note that the original version of the engine as used by Victoria, etc., had ~6.5 hp.
-It is not clear to me if that was a typographical error.
+Note that the original version of the engine as used by Victoria, etc., was said to have ~6.5 hp.
+It is not clear to me if that was true or a typographical error.

-Cutaway view for R32 engine and gearbox for motorcycle use.
+Below is a cutaway view for the R32 engine & gearbox for motorcycle use.
 Note the changes to the engine to accommodate the gearbox, etc., because the engine was originally used for such as airplanes, etc.

 Note that the R32 had the cylinders in the classic cross-wise installation which we all recognize, as opposed (sorry, bad pun!) to the installation in the Victoria motorcycle.